Why the Brouhaha about interest only loans?

 If we look at the numbers more closely, we find that 60% of investors are taking interest only, largely due to the effects of negative gearing.
 Owner occupiers are actually taking up interest only loans at a rate of approximately 20% or 1 in 5 loans.

 While the number of investors as a proportion of new loans is historically high, the significant tightening of lending which started in the last quarter of last year should start to flow through the ABS numbers in coming months.
-The most recent changes which is to charge interest only loans at a higher rate should see investors reassess how much they are prepared to pay for property.
+The most recent changes, which are to charge interest only loans at a higher rate, should see investors reassess how much they are prepared to pay for property.

 For a detailed discussion relating to your circumstances contact Todd McKeon on